Top 3 Best Drones for Motorcycles in 2021 (that can follow)

 There are drones like the Holy stone HS 270 and Holy Stone HS700 Ophelia that use this GSC in the transmitter to follow it around in a basic manner.

-Tracking by recognition requires a more advanced piece of equipment, so they tend to be more expensive.
+Tracking by recognition requires a more advanced piece of equipment, usually found in more high-end expensive drones.
 Drones in the medium to high range from DJI, Yuneec, and Autel all have these features.

 DJI calls their system ActiveTrack and it’s using advanced image processing software and hardware inside the drone to recognize up to 16 separate objects on the screen.